 Whether you are located in Southern California or across the country, everyone can benefit from being prepared for disaster.
-With the fires raging across the west coast right now, thousands of people are being forced to evacuate their homes.
-Here’s everything you need to know to keep you and your pet safe if your area is affected by a fire.
+With projected fires expected to wreak havoc on the west coast again, it is best to make sure you’re prepared for potential evacuation in the future.
+Here are some dog fire safety tips to keep you and your pet safe if your area is affected by a fire.

 Fire Safety Tips